signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-10/chapter10.md

 ### Resets

 *Reset* inputs allow you to set a sequencer or rhythm generator to the first step in its sequence or pattern.
 This is very useful for synchronizing many different devices together, or for offsetting sequences/patterns in relationship to each other by sending different devices separate reset triggers.

+### BPM

+*BPM* stands for beats-per-minute, and is the primary unit for measuring tempo, i.e. musical speed.

+### PPQN

+*PPQN* stands for "parts-per-quarter-note."
+A 16th note clock would be considered 4 PPQN since there are 4 16th notes per one quarter note.
+An 8th note clock would be considered 2PPQN because there are two 8th notes per quarter note.

+Many modules expect a clock input to drive them forward through a sequence or pattern.
+Some of these modules need clocks at a certain speed to make sure they advance correctly and stay in sync with other modules.
+For instance, if a sequencer can generate 32nd notes, it probably would need an 8 PPQN clock to make sure that each 32nd note happens at the correct point in time!

+### Topograph and Mutable Grids

+The *Topograph* module used in lab 10.3 is based off of *Mutable Instruments Grids*.
+Right click the module in VCV Rack and click on its manual (in the plugin submenu) to learn more!
+Be sure to check out the [Grids](https://mutable-instruments.net/modules/grids/manual/) manual for a more detailed over.